7th-seed Virginia Tech upsets Duke, Coach K for ACC title

 Virginia Tech: The Hokies were 2-7 at one point in ACC play, but finished with a kick, going 13-2 to play their way off the bubble.

+“I knew when it came together it was going to be a beautiful thing and they came together,” Young said.
+“I didn’t think it would culminate in this, But we’re not going to give it back.”

-Duke: Krzyzewski came into the tournament worrying about his team's defense and then they played three shaky games on that end in Brooklyn.
-He still believes there is time to turn it around on that end.
+Duke: Krzyzewski came into the tournament worrying about his team’s defense and then it played three shaky games on that end in Brooklyn.
+He still believes there is time to turn it around.

 UP NEXT